DimensionDev/Mask-Docs/docs/web3/connection.md

 getNativeTokenBalance(initial?: Web3ConnectionOptions): Promise<string>
 ```

-Get native fungible token balance.
+Get a native fungible token balance.
 Alias of `getBalance`.

 #### Parameters

 1. initial - `Web3ConnectionOptions`.
-An optional options to override the connection settings.
+An optional object to override the connection settings.

 #### Returns

-`Promise<string>` The balance in hex string.
+`Promise<string>` The balance as a hex string.

 #### Example